 If you discover zebra mussels, note the date and precise location where they were found.
 Take one or more mussels with you and store them in rubbing alcohol.
 Do not throw them back in the water.

-Contact the Kansas Department of Wildlife, Parks and Tourism, Research and Survey Office
+Kansas Department of Wildlife, Parks and Tourism, Research and Survey Office

 1830 Merchant St., PO Box 1525